BAN MEATA CHILDREN'S VILLAGE

 Phrae

-Phrae is a beautiful progressive city in the north of Thailand, only three hours drive of Chiang Mai.
+Phrae is a beautiful, progressive city in the north of Thailand, three hours drive south-east from Chiang Mai.
 It is a very fertile area, producing two crops of rice per year.
-However, this province also has a considerable HIV/AIDS problem with many children being orphaned by this hideous epidemic.
+However, this province also has a considerable HIV/AIDS problem, and many children have been orphaned by this hideous epidemic.

 Our vision is for a high quality children's village on 15 acres of land 17 kms from the city centre.
-Four (4) children's homes, dining/kitchen area, laundry facilities, first aid centre, volunteer accommodation and four (4) units for teams and visitors plus a beautifully well equipped swimming pool have already been completed.
+Four children's homes, a large dining/kitchen area, laundry facilities, first aid centre, volunteer accommodation, four units for teams and visitors and a beautifull, well-equipped swimming pool have already been completed.

-This beautiful children's village opened mid 2008 for HIV/AIDS orphans and babies who cannot be cared for by AIDS suffering mothers.
-Currently (2011) the village is home to 12 toddlers under 5 years.
+This beautiful children's village opened mid-2008 for HIV/AIDS orphans and babies who cannot be cared for by AIDS suffering mothers and young single mums with unwanted babies.

-A Pre-School / Kindergarten program has been established for the children with help from volunteers and a paid Thai teacher.
-Already most of the children are bi-lingual and progressing beyond the usual level of children their age in Thailand.
+A Pre-School/Kindergarten program has been established for the children with help from volunteers and paid Thai teachers.
+Already most of the children are bi-lingual and progressing beyond the usual level of children of a similar age in Thailand.

 Tik Rattanachomsaykul